 We're still playing a version of that game today every time we interview a candidate for a job.
-A win for your company is substantial -- a productive employee who will be with the organization for many years.
+A win for your company is substantial—a productive employee who will be with the organization for many years.

-We're not talking about routine stuff like "where did you work?" or "what did you do on your last job?"
+During the interview, there are hundreds of questions that could be asked, but if we were limited to 20, which would elicit the responses most predictive of future job success?
+We're not talking about routine stuff like "where did you work?" or "what did you do in your last job?"
 We're talking about more probing questions that reveal the person sitting behind the smile and the handshake.

 Here are the 20 questions we have chosen, and the areas they explore: